 For example: Luke plays 10 tables of $22 tournaments at a time and his long-term ROI is 50% (because he beasts everything).
 That means Luke is making $11 per game.

-But his hourly win-rate depends on a third variable: how long these tournaments last.
-If Luke is playing hyper-turbos with this ROI, he’s going to be rich, but if his average tournament lasts 10 hours, he won’t be able to stay afloat.
+But, his hourly win-rate depends on a third variable: how long the tournaments last.
+If Luke is playing hyper-turbos with this ROI, he’s going to be rich, but if his average tournament lasts 10 hours, then he won’t be able to stay afloat.

-A big part of a professional tournament players’ job is selecting the games that maximize their hourly rate.
-This is very often different from just registering in the softest tournaments.
+A big part of a professional tournament player’s job is selecting games that maximize their hourly rate.
+This often involves more than just registering in the softest tournaments.